Denmark Vesey: Historical debate

 AME church in Charleston and launch a full-fledged, if ultimately unsuccessful, counter-attack against the insurgency.
-The local elite’s interpretation of the Vesey scare prepared the state for politics centered on the defense of slavery.
-This agenda reinforced tendencies toward consensus latent in the Palmetto state’s body politic; tendencies easily mobilized for radicalism by perceived threats against slavery.
+The local elite's interpretation of the Vesey scare prepared the state for politics centered on the defense of slavery.
+The agenda reinforced tendencies toward consensus latent in the Palmetto state's body politic; tendencies easily mobilized for radicalism by perceived threats against slavery.